 Advanced Robotics Center (ARC) is an interdisciplinary research center, established jointly by the School of Computing and the Faculty of Engineering.
 One core research theme of ARC is human-centered collaborative robotics, with the goal of developing the scientific foundations, technologies, and experimental systems that enable symbiotic human-robot interaction and collaboration.
 The main research areas cover computer vision, learning and planning, human-robot interaction, mechatronic design, and soft robotics.

-To learn more about the Advanced Robotics Center, kindly visit http://arc.nus.edu.sg
+To find out more about the Advanced Robotics Center, kindly visit http://arc.nus.edu.sg